What are spokeguards?

 Lightweight wheelchairs (available in folding and rigid frame versions) are traditionally made out of lightweight aluminium or titanium, so they're significantly lighter and easier to propel than a standard wheelchair.
 Ideal for those who enjoy an active lifestyle, lightweight wheelchairs also provide greater adjustments and are easier to personalise via a variety of colours and styling options.

 What are ultra-lightweight wheelchairs?

-Ultra-lightweight wheelchairs tend to be made of areospace-grade aluminum or carbon fibre, so they're stronger whilst not compromising the weight of the wheelchair.
-More durable, ultra-lightweight wheelchairs are custom-built to your needs and are highly customisable with a wealth of features and style options.
+Ultra-lightweight wheelchairs tend to be made of aerospace-grade aluminum or carbon fibre, so they're stronger whilst not compromising the weight of the wheelchair.
+More durable, ultra-lightweight wheelchairs are tailor-made to your needs and are highly personalised with a wealth of features and style options.
 QUICKIE's range of ultra-lightweight wheelchairs also employ a range of unique patented features to further strengthen the frame whilst minimising weight (such as ShapeLoc Technology on the Xenon series or X-Braid Technology on the Krypton).